SAP-samples/btp-task-center-integration/s4hana-scenario/cloud-idenity-services-s4hana-integration.md

 Make sure you have completed the SAP S/4HANA Cloud integration with Identity Authentication Service (IAS) and Identity Provisioning Services (IPS).
 This integration prepares all business users for access to SAP Task Center.

-As a prerequisite, you will need to have the SAP Cloud Connector installed and connect SAP S/4HANA as well as IAS and IPS to it.
+As a prerequisite, you will need to have the SAP Cloud Connector installed and connect SAP S/4HANA as well as Identity Authentification Service and Identity Provisioning Service to it.
+Furthermore, principal propagation has to be set up for this scenario.

 **Please follow the guides to ensure the proper integration between SAP S/4HANA and SAP Cloud Identity Services**